buildfarm/buildfarm/_site/docs/architecture/workers.md

 # Workers

+Workers have two major roles in Buildfarm: Execution and CAS Shard.
+Either of these options can be disabled, though a worker with both disabled provides no value.

+Regardless of role, a worker must have a local FILESYSTEM type [storage](https://bazelbuild.github.io/bazel-buildfarm/docs/configuration/configuration/#worker-cas) to retain content.
+This storage serves both as a resident LRU cache for Execution I/O, and the local storage for a CAS Shard.
+Workers can delegate to successive storage declarations (FILESYSTEM or GRPC), with read-through or expiration waterfall if configured, but only the first storage entry will be used for Executions.

+## Execution

-Workers of all types throughout buildfarm are responsible for presenting execution roots to operations that they are matched with, fetching content from a CAS, executing those processes, and reporting the outputs and results of executions.
-Additionally, buildfarm supports some common behaviors across worker types:
+Execution Workers are responsible for matching their environments against operations, presenting execution roots to those operations, fetching content from a CAS, executing processes required to complete the operations, and reporting the outputs and results of executions.
+Control and delivery of these behaviors is accomplished with several mechanisms:

+* A CAS FileCache, which is capable of reading through content for Digests of files or directories, and efficiently presenting those contents based on usage and reference counting, as well as support for cascading into delegate CASs.
 * ExecutionPolicies, which allow for explicit and implicit behaviors to control execution.
-* A CAS FileCache, which is capable of reading through content for Digests of files or directories, and efficiently presenting those contents based on usage and reference counting, as well as support for cascading into delegate CASs.
+* Execution Resources to limit concurrent execution in installation-defined resource traunches.
 * Concurrent pipelined execution of operations, with support for superscalar stages at input fetch and execution.
 * Operation exclusivity, preventing the same operation from running through the worker pipeline concurrently.

-# Worker Types

-## Operation Queue

-Operation Queue workers are responsible for taking operations from the Memory OperationQueue service and reporting their contents via external CAS and AC services.
-Executions are the only driving force for their CAS FileCache.
-For more details on configuring the operation queue, [see here](https://github.com/bazelbuild/bazel-buildfarm/wiki/Operation-Queue).

-## Shard
+## CAS Shard

 Sharded workers interact with the shard backplane for both execution and CAS presentation.
 Their CAS FileCache serves a CAS gRPC interface as well as the execution root factory.